adamcornforth/hyperoptic-rent/README.md

 ZOOPLA_KEY=ZOOPA_KEY_HERE
 ```

-Install the project dependencies with `npm install`, run with `npm start`.
+Install the project dependencies with `npm install`, run with `npm run dev`.

 Access the project at `http://localhost:3000`.